Ofiuco-13/Pokedex/README.md

 # Pokedex with PokeAPI
  In this pokedex you can see 1000+ pokemons with their respective stats and abilities.
-All was made with vanilla [Javascript](https://www.javascript.com/), [TailwindCSS](https://tailwindcss.com/), also contains unit tests ands tests e2e with [Cypress](https://www.cypress.io/).
+All was made with vanilla [Javascript](https://www.javascript.com/), [TailwindCSS](https://tailwindcss.com/), also contains unit tests and tests e2e with [Cypress](https://www.cypress.io/).

  ---
  # PokeAPI